Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

-The user-space application program iptables allows configuring the tables provided by the Linux kernel firewall, as well as the chains and rules it stores.
-The kernel module currently used for iptables only applies to IPv4 traffic, to configure firewall rules for IPv6 connections instead use ip6tables, which respond to the same command structures as iptables.
+The user-space application program iptables allows configuring the tables provided by the Linux kernel firewall and the chains and rules it stores.
+The kernel module currently used for iptables only applies to IPv4 traffic.
+To configure firewall rules for IPv6 connections, use ip6tables, which respond to the same command structures as iptables.
 If you are using CentOS 7, you should look into configuring firewalld, which combines the functionality of iptables and ip6tables, though it’s possible to still use iptables just the same.

-On CentOS and other Red Hat variants, iptables often comes with some pre-configured rules, check the current iptable rules using the following command.
+On CentOS and other Red Hat variants, iptables often come with some pre-configured rules, check the current iptable rules using the following command.

 sudo iptables -L